 Arlene Rivera Finkelstein

-Arlene attended Cornell University’s College of Human Ecology, and the Temple University Beasley School of Law.
-She earned a Certificate in Executive Leadership from the Bryn Mawr College Graduate School of Social Work & Social Research, Nonprofit Executive Leadership Institute, and she has completed the Executive Program in Social Impact Strategy at the University of Pennsylvania School of Social Policy and Practice.
+Rivera Finkelstein attended Cornell University’s College of Human Ecology, and the Temple University Beasley School of Law.
+She earned a Certificate in Executive Leadership from the Bryn Mawr College Graduate School of Social Work & Social Research, Nonprofit Executive Leadership Institute, and she completed the Executive Program in Social Impact Strategy at the University of Pennsylvania School of Social Policy and Practice.